UNC-Libraries/SCTS-Documentation/Style Guide.md

 `<unittitle>Cullom Hall, 1926</unittitle></did> <scopecontent><p>Image includes Edward Cullom.</p></scopecontent>`

-# Commas and Other Punctuation
+# Commas, Dashes, and Other Punctuation

 **Introductory phrases and clauses:** Use a comma to set off all introductory phrases and clauses.